4W4I5/Semester-7-Notes/Blockchain/Finals Prep/Finals Prep Notes.md

 			- **Gateway Routers** connecting to the Bitcoin P2P network via pool mining or Stratum protocols.
 	- **Lightweight SPV Wallet**
 		- Operates without storing the blockchain, relying on full nodes for data verification.
+			- Request Specific transactions as needed to verify payments
 		- Consists of:
 			- **Wallet** and **Network Routing Node**.
 		- Can be a **SPV Stratum Wallet**